Help "Shelley Bear" Fight Rare Stage 4 Ovarian Cancer

 Facing an Aggressive Cancer Diagnosis

-Shelley has been diagnosed with Stage 3 Ovarian Clear Cell Carcinoma; a rare and aggressive cancer linked to Endometriosis.
+Shelley was originally diagnosed with Stage 3 Ovarian Clear Cell Carcinoma; a rare and aggressive cancer linked to Endometriosis.
+It is now deemed to be STAGE 4.

 She underwent extensive surgery to remove a large pelvic tumor that had spread to: